 I initially wandered around Convergence Station without Q-Pass and it made no sense.
 It felt a bit detached from the experience.
 The Q-Pass gave me something to do and it was fun finding the various different terminals and watching the story.
-I can see however that I soon stopped exploring and looking at specific details so I can see the terminals and story.
-But it helped me “understand” or at least connect more of the story.
-And it added a few story elements I would not have had without it.

 If you get Q-Pass be sure to pay attention to the story.
 Some of the videos have Easter eggs that translate into things you can do in the “world” of Convergence Station.

 Meow Wolf is an art installation and immersive experience.
 Or at least this is how my friends sold it to me.

 I think it’s a bit of both and a bit of neither.
 It certainly is art.
 However, I was overwhelmed and overstimulated by the various displays and areas.
 It feels a bit of a hodge-podge of things thrown together into a multi-story facility.